solids4foam/solids4foam.github.io/tutorials/README.md

 > touch case.foam && paraview case.foam
 ```

-## Running the tutorials using a docker installation
+## Running the Tutorials using a Docker Installation

-If you are using the solids4foam docker image, it is not convenient to directly open ParaView from within the image; so a workaround is to copy the tutorials to the shared directory in the docker container `/shared`:
+If you are using the solids4foam docker image, it is not convenient to directly open ParaView from within the image, so a workaround is to copy the tutorials to the shared directory in the docker container `/shared`:
 ```bash
 > cd /shared
 > cp -r $FOAM_RUN/../solids4foam/tutorials .